Most of it's boring

 15 August 2013

-Cases have been reported of a metal rod breaking in those two models, exposing sharp edges.
+Cases have been reported of a metal rod breaking, exposing sharp edges, in two models of IKEA's children's beds.
 Customers are asked to check the date stamp of their child's bed, to determine whether it belongs to one of the problem batches.

 (more…)